EdWorkingPapers

 The effects of third-grade retention on multilingual students: A gateway or a gatekeeper?

 … This paper estimates the effect of test-based grade retention on multilingual students … for ML-ELs to develop English language proficiency and master academic content or put them at increased risk of …This paper estimates the effect of test-based grade retention on multilingual students classified as English Learners (ML-ELs).
 This policy could provide an opportunity for ML-ELs to develop English language proficiency and master academic content or put them at increased risk of worse academic and labor market outcomes.
-I use a regression discontinuity design leveraging Texas’s test-based… more →
+I use a regression discontinuity design leveraging Texas’s test-based grade… more →

 The Scaling Dynamics and Causal Effects of a District-Operated Tutoring Program